-The annual Guide, released last week by Good Education Group, comprehensively details 578 schools across Victoria, including a breakdown of each school by sector, academic performance, tuition fees and curriculum.
+The annual Guide, released last week by Good Education Media, comprehensively details 578 schools across Victoria, including a breakdown of each school by sector, academic performance, tuition fees and curriculum.

 It showed that 8% of co-ed students achieve 40+ study scores, rising to 14% in boys’ schools and 17% in girls’ schools.

 However, parents can expect to pay more for a single-sex education at non-government schools – which can cost up to $14K for boys and $16K for girls – versus $10,000 at co-ed schools.

 Good Education Media CEO, Chris Lester, told The Educator that the most significant finding from the survey was that single-sex schools appear to be outperforming their co-educational counterparts.

 Lester pointed to the percentage increases over the last five years of VCE graduates who achieved a study score of 40 or above, shown below:

 - 14 % of grads from boys’ schools

 “While average results tend to be higher, parents can expect to pay more for a single-sex education.
 For non-government single-sex schools, average tuition fees were $14,000 for boys’ schools and $16,000 for girls’ schools,” Lester said.